apfistler/public_html/README.md

 # Adam Fistler — Website

-This repository is a public backup of the website files used by **Adam Fistler Services**.
+This repository is a public backup of the website files used by **Adam Fistler - Mind, Meaning & Transformation**.

 The site contains information and resources covering: